sophiemiddleton/pyfitter/py-fitter/README.md

 * cut_module.py - takes in an opt to a list of cuts, applies cuts
 * fit_module.py - runs unbinned ML fits to input data
 * recoplot_module.py - plots reconstructed information
-* *PDF_module.py - sets of PDFs to be input into the fit module
+* *PDF_module.py - sets of PDFs to be input into the fit module (* = mom, time)
-* *component.py - user input list of chosen PDF names, parameters and draw options
+* *component.py - user input list of chosen PDF names, parameters and draw options (* = mom, time)
 * results_module.py - TODO

+The latest version of the code >= v2_00_00 requires Mu2e's pyutils be within the users working directory.

 # Running: